danger/danger-js/docs/tutorials/node-app.html.md

 ## Before we get started

-This guide continues after "[Getting Started][started]" - so you should have seen Danger comment on your PRs.
+This tutorial continues after "[Getting Started][started]" - so you should have seen Danger comment on your PRs.

 ## "Node App"

 A node app could cover anything from an API, to a website, a native app or a hardware project.
 The rules on these projects tend to come from your larger dev team culture.
 In [Artsy][] a lot of our rules for applications come from trying to have a similar culture between all projects.

 ## Assignees

 We use [a slack bot][no-slacking] to let people know when they've been assigned to a PR, and so the first rule added to an app is a check that there are assignees to your PR.
 This is a really simple check:

 ```js
 import { danger, fail, warn } from "danger"